graybishop/socket-io-test/README.md

 # socket-io-test

-A test implementation of socket-io.
+A chat app used as an excuse to check out [Socket.IO](https://socket.io/) and web sockets.
+Powered by [Express](https://expressjs.com/) and [React](https://reactjs.org/).
+In addition to researching Socket.IO, this project gives offers a chance to explore [Storybook](https://storybook.js.org/) as a tool to build UIs and components.

-## TODO
+## TODO Front End

-- Convert frontend to React
-- Add animation to new messages
-- Create rooms to be accessed by random url slugs
+- Implement stories for all components
+- Extract more components from the main app page
+- Update random user colors for accessability
 - Add section for online users

+## TODO Back End

+- Fix folder/file structure
+- Implement rooms - accessed by random url slugs
 - Add private messaging

-- Update random user colors for accessability
+## TODO Readme

+- List technologies used
+- Find more complete project name.